phatkyogre/derrek/README.md

 # derrek
 super cool chatbot that uses gemini

-step 1: make a virtual environment python -m venv .venv to activate it: .venv\Scripts\activate
+step 1: make a virtual environment: python -m venv .venv to activate it: .venv\Scripts\activate

-step 2: install dependencies
+step 2: install dependencies:
   pip install -r requirements.txt

-step 3: update .env with your gemini api key change "GEMINI_API_KEY=your_api_key_here" to have your actual api key. you can get this at: https://aistudio.google.com/apikey
+step 3: update .env with your gemini api key. change "GEMINI_API_KEY=your_api_key_here" to have your actual api key. you can get this at: https://aistudio.google.com/apikey

-step 4: run the program
+step 4: run the program.
   python derrek_bot.py

 OPTIONAL step 5: build an exe